bigladder/erin/docs/user-guide/user-guide.md

 District Energy Systems play a major role in enabling resilient communities.
 However, resilience is contextual.
 That is, one must specify what one is resilient to.
-This is specified in the tool using various "scenarios" which represent normal operation and various Design Basis Threats.
+This is specified in the tool using various “scenarios” which represent normal operation and various Design Basis Threats.
 Design Basis Threats are low-probability, high-impact events such as hurricanes, flooding, earthquakes, terrorist attacks, tornadoes, ice storms, viral pandemics, etc.
 Taking into account relevant Design Basis Threats is necessary for enabling resilient public communities.

 The tool operates over networks that supply energy to both individual buildings and districts.
 These networks are comprised of components (loads, generation, distribution/routing, storage, and transmission assets) and connections.
 These connections form the topology of the network -- what is connected to what.
-Multiple flows of energy / material can be modeled: notably, both thermal (heating/cooling) and electrical flows and their interactions.
+Multiple flows of energy can be modeled: notably, both thermal (heating/cooling) and electrical flows and their interactions.

-This network of components is subject to various scenarios which represent one or more ideal cases (i.e., "blue-sky") as well as Design Basis Threats (also known as "black-sky" events).
+This network of components is subject to various scenarios which represent one or more ideal cases (i.e., “blue-sky”) as well as Design Basis Threats (also known as “black-sky” events).
-Each scenario has a probability of occurrence and zero or more "damage intensities" associated with it such as wind speed, vibration, water inundation level, etc.
+Each scenario has a probability of occurrence and zero or more “damage intensities” associated with it such as wind speed, vibration, water inundation level, etc.
 Fragility curves are used to relate the scenario's damage intensities with the percentage chance that a given component will fail to work under the duress of the scenario.

 Additionally, reliability statistics can be associated with components to model their routine failure and repair times and to take reliability into account in conjunction with various threats.